swahlquist/liligenspark/README.md

 the basic makeup of the app.
 These notes are not comprehensive, Feel free to help me flesh them out if that's your thing.

-The frontend and backend communicate via the open and completely-undocumented API.
+The frontend and backend communicate via the open and completely-undocumented API (sorry).

+#### Development Considerations

+CoughDrop supports multiple locales, so when developing anythinng on the frontend, whether in templates or modals and alerts, you will need to use the internationalization libraries in order to support locales.
+You can find examples of these throughought the code, using commands such as `i18n.t('key', "string")` or `{{t "this is some test" key='key'}}`.
+Instructions for generating and processing string files is located in `/i18n_generator.rb`.

 ### Contribution Ideas